olafgleba/paul/README.md

 ## Usage rules

-* Paul follows a *single direction approach*.
+Paul follows a *single direction approach*.
 That means we have **one** main `app/` output folder for both, development and deployment.
+So the following rules are essential:

 * **All** of your source files lives within the `source/` root folder.
-* **Any** edit or add/remove solely takes place within the source/ root folder only (**Never ever** put anything into the `app/` folder or edit files right there.
-This will break how things works - your files will be overwritten on the very next task execution).
+* **Any** edit or add/remove solely takes place within the `source/` root folder only (**Never ever** put anything into the `app/` folder or edit files right there.
+This will break how Paul works: your files will be overwritten on the very next task execution).

 ## Documentation